 - Cornerback Kevin Peterson had a near pick-six against the third team offense during team drills.
 Though he prevented the completion, the corner did pushups on the sidelines after missing the interception.

 - Goff impressed with several successful completions during red zone drills but struggled a bit with timing on a few routes downfield.

 - Wideout Pharoh Cooper had an impressive catch from quarterback Sean Mannion, eluding coverage for a would-be touchdown play.

-- Tight End Gerald Everett showcased his strength as a blocker on offense making way for running back Todd Gurley on several plays throughout the day.
+- Tight End Gerald Everett showcased his strength as a blocker on offense making way for running back Todd Gurley II on several plays throughout the day.

 - Practice wrapped up with field goal drills putting kicker Greg “The Leg” Zuerlein on display.
 Much to no one's surprise, Zuerlein made all but one of his attempts.

 Today’s play of the day once again came from the defense - this time starring Johnson.

 During the 11-on-11 portion of practice the veteran corner had an impressive pass break-up on a second down play from Goff to Kupp.
 Though the receiver had the ball in his hands after a perfect pass from Goff, Johnson stripped the ball right out, eliciting a round of applause from a few excited fans.